Xuerian/xchat_overwatch/README.md

-xchat_monitor
+xchat_overwatch
 =============

-xchat python script to monitor multiple channels in a single buffer
+xchat python script providing meta-tabs which can monitor and interact with multiple channels at a time.

+Settings are available at the top of the script:

+* __server_name__ is the name of the server tab created
+* __focus_on_start__ causes the tab to be focused immediately